MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-requirements.md

 ## Unsupported scenarios

-- USMT doesn't support any of the Windows Server® operating systems.
+- USMT doesn't support any of the Windows Server operating systems.
 - USMT shouldn't be used for migrating between previous versions of Windows.
 USMT is only meant to:
   - Migrate to a currently supported version of Windows
   - Migrate between currently supported versions of Windows, assuming the version of Windows being migrated to is newer or the same as the previous version of Windows being migrated from.